abpandanguyen/Minesweeper-Project1/README.md

 - [ ] Add timer to the game when the browser opens up.

-- [ ] Possibly rewrite setMinefield function in order to prevent game over on first click
+- [ ] Possibly rewrite setMinefield/clickTile function in order to prevent game over on first click

 - [ ] Update to more modern minesweeper versions where initial click will also reveal all unmined tiles in an area around first clicked tile.